The McLaren W1 is Redefining the Hypercar

 - Price: $625,000

-- Why It’s a Competitor: The SF90 combines Ferrari’s racing DNA with advanced hybrid technology.
+- Why It’s a Contender: The SF90 builds on Ferrari’s racing heritage with state-of-the-art hybrid tech.

 Bugatti Chiron Super Sport